Penry Williams (historian): Personal life

-Williams married in 1952.
+Williams married June, originally from South Africa in 1952.
+They had two children together, a son and a daughter; June died in 1991.
+Williams later began a relationship with Sylvia Platt which lasted until his death.
 His politics were moderately left-wing; he first supported Labour, then the SDP and finally the Liberal Democrats.
 He also campaigned on behalf of asylum seekers, including those held at Campsfield House immigration detention centre, which he frequently visited.